-To get started, download the tool from the URL below and then install it on the Primary domain controller in your on-premises environment and make sure that you are logged in with an account with Active Directory Domain Administrator permissions.
+To get started, download the tool from the URL below and then install it on the Primary domain controller on your on-premises environment and make sure that you are logged in with an account with Active Directory Domain Administrator permissions.

-Then we insert the credentials of the Global administrator of Azure AD, as shown below.
+Next, insert the credentials of the Global administrator of Azure AD, as shown below.